Universal Church of the Kingdom of God: Controversies

 The UCKG has frequently been accused of illegal activities, including money laundering, charlatanism, and witchcraft.

-A book by ex-pastor Mario Justino reported a system of goals for the pastors, with those who collect more money receiving awards such as bigger houses, better cars, and holidays.
-Justino was ordered to pay restitution to the church for defamation and to issue a public apology for making a false report The UCKG has also been accused of extracting money from its often poor congregants and using said money to enrich church leaders rather than assisting the needy.
+A book by ex-pastor Mario Justino published in 1995 reported a system of goals for the pastors, with those who collect more money receiving awards such as bigger houses, better cars, and holidays.
+The book was withdrawn from sale at the time by judicial order, but remained freely downloadable.
+The book contains the main allegations, which are repeated by Natan Silva and Alfredo Paulo.
+The book was republished in 2021.

+The UCKG has also been accused of extracting money from its often poor congregants to enrich church leaders, rather than assisting the needy.
 Accusations of charlatanism are the most frequent.
 The church has been under formal investigation in Belgium.
 Newspapers in the United States, the United Kingdom, Brazil and Zambia have reported on charges of abuses by the church.

 In August 2012, a man had an epileptic seizure during a UCKG service in São Paulo.
 When he went to the back of the temple to take his medicine, UCKG pastors allegedly attacked and punched him, saying he was "possessed by the spirits of darkness".
 The church was ordered to pay R$10,000 compensation; it appealed, but the ruling was confirmed by the São Paulo Court of Justice.

 In December 2012, the UCKG was ordered by a court in Lajeado to pay R$20,000, confirmed on appeal, in compensation for coercing a businesswoman and her partner to make donations they could not afford.
 The couple were in financial difficulties and had been led to believe that UCKG blessings would help them.
 The judge determined that the donations (car, jewellery, home appliances, a mobile phone and a printer) were induced to prove faith and subject to the threat of withholding the blessings needed.
 The inducement, to the couple and the rest of the congregation, was that the more money was donated, the more Jesus would give in return.